mmanchen/quito-team/readme.md

 # Domain

 	This website is made up of two DMS majors and one CS major (Kat and Jen).
 The CS major is the "odd one out" (Dewey).
-Each major will get a Background page which is a short description of the person.
-They will also get a Major page describing why they picked either a DMS major or a CS major.
+Each major will get a background paragraph which is a short description of the person and why they chose their major.

 # Ontology